SPARTA-SC/sc-app-dev/README.md

 yarn start
 ```

-Open your browser at localhost:3000 and open metamask
+Open your browser at https://www.scoin.one/

 ## Unit Testing